Anton-Gladyshev/pypty/docs/example_breakdown.md

 ## Reconstruction without an extra h5 file

-If you do not want to create an extra .h5 file (**not recommended**), you can specify the 4D-STEM data directly in the experimental paramers (before you join them with `pypty_params`).
+If you do not want to create an extra .h5 file (**not recommended**), you can specify the 4D-STEM data directly in the experimental parameters (before you join them with `pypty_params`).

 ```python
 experimental_params["dataset"]=dataset